brianjbayer/mac-docker-plexserver/README.md

 To use this...
   1. Clone this project in desired location
   2. Change directory to the project
-  3. Run `./make-plexserver` script and follow the prompts to create the Plex Media Server Data Directories and `.env` file for the docker-compose orchestration
+  3. Run the `./make-plex` script and follow the prompts to create the Plex Media Server Data Directories and `.env` file for the docker-compose orchestration